Find out how we can help your business this end of financial year Learn More

 Conversely, things like movie tickets or restaurant vouchers would be considered ‘entertainment’ gifts, and subject to the FBT rules.
 ‘Entertainment’ gifts are not treated the same concessional way as ‘non-entertainment’ gifts.

-Navigating FBT can be tricky and would be worthwhile discussing with our team during planning.
-Gaining some assistance in understanding whether or not you will have a FBT liability on the benefits you are wanting to provide to your employees this year can save you a lot of time.
+Navigating the Christmas period can be tricky and it would be worthwhile discussing the details with our team.
+Gaining some assistance in understanding whether or not you will have a tax, or FBT liability, on the benefits you are wanting to provide to your employees this year can avoid nasty surprises later.
 Our team are Wollongong Accountants that service all around Australia and are here to help you, so please talk with us.

 Whatever you decide we wish you every success!